-To join CUR you will need to fill out the CUR Membership Form.
+To join CUR you will need to visit CUR's membership page.

 - CUR’s Members Only Website: This website contains information such as funding resources, annotated bibliographies on assessment and integrating research into the curriculum, webinar archives and undergraduate research celebration days at institutions across the country.
 There is also a special section on Advocacy, which is prepared by Washington Partners, LLC, a firm that CUR has secured to provide research, guidance, support and counsel as CUR seeks to increase its national profile, activities and efficacy.

 - CUR’s Undergraduate Student Resources: Resources for students include research opportunities outside of St. John Fisher College, presentation opportunities, a thorough listing of undergraduate research journals, CUR-sponsored student events, the Registry of Undergraduate Researchers, and more!